 - any amount of friable asbestos (class A licence).

-Homeowners who remove less than 10 square metres of non-friable asbestos do not need to obtain a certificate under regulations administered by Queensland Health.
+Homeowners who remove less than 10 square metres (up to 250 kilograms) of non-friable asbestos do not need to obtain a certificate under regulations administered by Queensland Health.

 As a general rule, 250 kilograms of typical asbestos waste occupies one quarter of an uncaged household trailer.

-All asbestos transported to our waste and recycling centres must be:
+All asbestos transported to our landfills must be:

-- accompanied by an environmental authority to transport regulated waste (unless less than 250 kilograms on a non-commercial basis – see above)
+- accompanied by an environmental authority to transport regulated waste (unless less than 175 kilograms – see above)

 - wet down and double-wrapped with a minimum of 0.2 millimetre-thick low-density polyethylene sheets (LDPE), sealed with adhesive tape and placed within containers on the vehicle